University of Wisconsin–Madison: Athletics

-The University of Wisconsin–Madison sports teams participate in the NCAA's Division I-A. With the exception of lightweight Wisconsin Badgers Crew, the university's athletic programs compete in the Big Ten Conference.
+The University of Wisconsin–Madison sports teams participate in the NCAA's Division I. The university's athletic programs compete, primarily, in the Big Ten Conference.
 The women's hockey program competes in the Western Collegiate Hockey Association (WCHA), while the men's and women's crew programs compete in the Eastern Association of Rowing Colleges and Eastern Association of Women's Rowing Colleges, respectively.
-The school's fight song is On, Wisconsin!.
+The school's fight song is "On, Wisconsin!".
 The school's mascot is Buckingham U. Badger, commonly referred to as "Bucky Badger".
 The athletic director is Chris McIntosh.

+The Wisconsin Badgers football team plays at Camp Randall Stadium.
+The head coach is Luke Fickell.
+The Helms Athletic Foundation selected Wisconsin as the 1942 national champion at the end of the season, giving the program its only national championship.
+Wisconsin has won 14 conference championships, eight outright and six shared.
+The Badgers won three Rose Bowl Championships under Barry Alvarez in 1994, 1999, and 2000; they additionally competed in the Rose Bowl in 1953, 1960, 1963, 2011, 2012, 2013, and 2020.

+The Wisconsin Badgers men's basketball team plays at the Kohl Center, where the student fans are known as AreaRED.
+Greg Gard is the current head coach.
+The Badgers earned their only NCAA National Championship in 1941, and were the NCAA tournament runner-up in 2015.
+The team made Final Four visits in 2000 and 2014, Elite Eight appearances in 1947 and 2005, and Sweet Sixteen appearances in 2003, 2008, 2011, 2012, 2016, and 2017.

+Badger men's ice hockey and women's ice hockey also play at the Kohl Center.
+From 1999 to 2012 the men's team led the nation in college hockey attendance, setting an NCAA attendance record (averaging 15,048) during the 2009–10 season, which surpassed their previous record set in 2006–07.
+Bob Johnson coached the Badger men to three national championships in 1973, 1977 and 1981.
+Jeff Sauer coached the Badger men to two more titles in 1983 and 1990.
+Mike Eaves, member of the 1977 NCAA title team, coached the Badger men's team to its sixth national championship in 2006.
+The six Badger titles rank fourth in NCAA men's ice hockey history.

 2005–2006 marked the first time in school history that four Badger teams won national championships in the same academic year.
 In the fall, the men's cross country team won its fourth national championship.
 The winter season was highlighted by the men's and women's ice hockey teams both winning national titles.
 The year was capped off in the spring with the women's lightweight crew taking its third straight Intercollegiate Rowing Association national crown.
 In 2008, both men's and women's crew teams claimed national titles.

-Football

-The Badgers play college football at Camp Randall Stadium.
-The head coach is Luke Fickell.
-Before the fourth quarter of every game at Camp Randall, the crowd jumps around to House of Pain's song "Jump Around".
-After every game, the University of Wisconsin Marching Band plays popular songs during the Fifth Quarter.
-The Badgers won three Rose Bowl Championships under Barry Alvarez in 1994, 1999, and 2000.
-In 2006, Bret Bielema led the Badgers to a school record (at that time) 11-win regular season and to 12 overall wins, defeating Arkansas in the Capital One Bowl.
-Coach Paul Chryst would later break that record as he led the Badgers to 12 regular season wins in the 2017-2018 campaign, as well as a 34–24 victory over Miami in the Orange Bowl, for a season total of 13 wins.
-Chryst also won a Cotton Bowl the year before the Orange Bowl win.

-The Badgers lost to TCU in the 2011 Rose Bowl Championship on January 1, 2011.
-In the 2011 season, the Badgers defended the B1G championship title to go to the 2012 Rose Bowl Championship.
-The Badgers lost to Oregon 45–38 in the highest-scoring Rose Bowl of all time.
-The Badgers made it to the 2013 Rose Bowl for their third consecutive Rose Bowl appearance.
-Bret Bielema took the Arkansas football head coaching position before the game and Barry Alvarez took over as a one-game interim coach.
-The Badgers lost to Stanford 14-20 for Barry Alvarez's first Rose Bowl loss, he had previously won it three times.